philips-software/terraform-provider-hsdp/docs/guides/functions.md

 When applied, the provider will perform the following actions:

 - Create an iron `code` based on the specified docker image
-- Create two (2) `schedules` in the Iron backend which use the `code`, one for sychronous calls and one for asychnronous calls
+- Create two (2) `schedules` in the Iron backend which use the `code`, one for synchronous calls and one for asynchronous calls

 The `hsdp_function` resource will export a number of attributes: